MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-devtest-labs/includes/2-what-is-azure-devtest-labs.md

 - You can set autostart and auto-shutdown times
 - You can define virtual machine expiration dates

-You can track the cost of environments in a DevTest lab, and the costs incurred by an individual virtual machine.
+You can track the cost of environments in a DevTest Labs environment, and the costs incurred by an individual virtual machine.
 PaaS resources also appear in cost tracking.

 ## Security